g6ai/dotfiles/README.md

     ```
     It passes variables `rtp`, `os` and `vim_flag` to a common [`vimrc`](https://github.com/g6ai/dotfiles/blob/main/.chezmoitemplates/vim/vimrc) template in [`.chezmoitemplates/vim`](https://github.com/g6ai/dotfiles/tree/main/.chezmoitemplates/vim) so the latter can generate different config per *Vim* variants (*Vim* or *Neovim*), OS (*Linux* or *macOS*) and other user-defined variables.

-    Such snippets are extensively used in these dotfiles to manage config files of different environments in one place ([`.chezmoitemplates`](https://github.com/g6ai/dotfiles/tree/main/.chezmoitemplates)), keeping the resource-demanding logical operations at the deployment step rather than the runtime.
+    Such snippets are extensively used in these dotfiles to manage config files of different environments in one place ([`.chezmoitemplates`](https://github.com/g6ai/dotfiles/tree/main/.chezmoitemplates)), keeping the resource-demanding logical operations at the **deployment step** rather than the **runtime**.

 ### Bash
 * [`shrc.sh`](https://github.com/g6ai/dotfiles/blob/main/.chezmoitemplates/shrc.sh) template configures terminal color for *Linux* and *macOS* respectively.
 It also configures highlighting of *less* pager.
 It is then sourced by [`bashrc`](https://github.com/g6ai/dotfiles/blob/main/.chezmoitemplates/bashrc) template.